-- I do not own any Cassava Sciences shorts or stock, nor stock from other pharmaceutical companies that might be working on competing drugs.
+- I do not own any Cassava Sciences shorts or stock, nor longs or shorts or stock from other pharmaceutical companies that might be working on competing drugs.

 - I was not involved in the publication of the Labaton Sucharow report mentioned below, and only heard about this case on August 25, after it was discussed on Twitter here and here.